-At the Ordinary Council meeting held 20 April 2021, Council considered the response to Petition PT02-11/20 requesting traffic treatments on Beverley/Burt and Hall Street, Quinns Rocks.
+At the Ordinary Council meeting held 20 April 2021, Council considered the response to Petition PT02-11/20 signed by 225 individuals, of which 135 resided in Quinns Rocks requesting traffic treatments on Beverley/Burt and Hall Street, Quinns Rocks.
 The Recommendations were that Council:

 - "1.
 NOTES that the traffic assessment undertaken as per Local Area Traffic Management Policy, supports the installation of traffic treatments along Burt Street and Beverley Crescent. - 2.
-REQUESTS Administration - a) To deploy the speed advisory trailer on Burt Street; - b) To list a project for the design and documentation, and subsequent construction of traffic treatments along Burt Street and Beverley Crescent in the City's Long Term Capital Works Program' - c) Undertake community engagement following the completion of the design to assess the level of community support prior to implementation - ADVISES the Petition organiser of Council's decision."
+REQUESTS Administration - a) To deploy the speed advisory trailer on Burt Street; - b) To list a project for the design and documentation, and subsequent construction of traffic treatments along Burt Street and Beverley Crescent in the City's Long Term Capital Works Program' - c) Undertake community engagement following the completion of the design to assess the level of community support prior to implementation - 3.
+ADVISES the Petition organiser of Council's decision."

-Refer to Attachment 1 for a locality map showing the road sections of Burt Street, Beverley Crescent and Hall Road discussed in this report.
+A locality map (Attachment 1 refers) shows the road sections of Burt Street, Beverley Crescent and Hall Road discussed in this report.